lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

 ### Outputs
 1. The only output from the solution should be a text file.
 This text file will include the location of every ball when a single ball has been caught.
-The format for the output file in `outputs/catches.txt` should be similar to the example below.
+The format for the output file in `outputs/"videoname"_out.csv` should be similar to the example below.
+NOTE: The delimiter between each value in the actual csv file will be a comma (","), the | is just for visualization.

 ```
   Frame | Yellow | Orange |  Red  | Purple |  Blue  | Green |